-The methodology adopted in this study is a triangulation of a descriptive survey.
+The methodology adopted in this study is a descriptive survey triangulation.
 This study also employs correlation and multicollinearity tests, regression models, and post-estimation diagnostics.
 The researcher highlights the importance of a comprehensive understanding of food security by integrating both quantitative and qualitative methods.
 The focus is on inferential analysis that considers two populations: household farmers and commercial farmers.
-From these populations, a sample was selected, which provided an overview of the research instrument and the analytical methods used for data analysis, as well as a test of the hypotheses.
-Furthermore, in the fourth chapter, data analysis and hypothesis testing were conducted for all objectives using both primary and secondary data.
-This section additionally presents findings analysis of findings and provides a summary of the findings.
-Finally, a discussion was held based on the findings in relation to the study's theoretical foundation and the empirical literature review.
+A sample was selected from these populations, which provided an overview of the research instrument and the analytical methods used for data analysis, as well as a test of the hypotheses.
+Furthermore, in the fourth chapter, data analysis and hypothesis testing were conducted using both primary and secondary data for all objectives.
+This section additionally presents the analysis of the findings and provides a summary of the findings.
+Finally, a discussion was held based on the study’s theoretical foundation and the empirical literature review.

-The analysis of objective three concluded that a significant relationship exists between technological innovations in agriculture and food security in Nigeria.
-The use of soil conservation, water management, mechanisation, precision farming, digital tools, improved post-harvest technologies, improved seedlings, disease-resistant seedlings, screen houses, etc., to enhance productivity and reduce losses among farmers in Nigeria.
-Also, workshops and seminars must be organised to advocate for farmers to maximise knowledge of technology and innovation and boost food security across different local governments.
+The analysis of objective three concluded a significant relationship between technological innovations in agriculture and food security in Nigeria.
+The use of soil conservation, water management, mechanization, precision farming, digital tools, improved post-harvest technologies, improved seedlings, disease-resistant seedlings, screen houses, etc., to enhance productivity and reduce losses among farmers in Nigeria is a key priority.
+Workshops and seminars must also be organized to advocate for farmers to maximize knowledge of technology and innovation and boost food security across different local governments.

-The findings demonstrate that agricultural technologies have significantly contributed to sustainable farming practices and enhanced food security.
-Technologies such as improved seeds, bio-fertilisers, irrigation systems, and mechanised equipment have been adopted by farmers, leading to increased farm yields and more sustainable practices.
-However, challenges including high costs, limited funding, poor infrastructure, and inadequate training continue to hinder wider technology adoption.
-The adoption of agricultural technologies is encouraging environmentally friendly farming practices among a majority of users.
+The findings of this study demonstrate that agricultural technologies have significantly contributed to sustainable farming practices and enhanced food security.
+Farmers have adopted technologies such as improved seeds, bio-fertilizers, irrigation systems, and mechanized equipment, leading to increased farm yields and more sustainable practices.
+However, challenges such as high costs, limited funding, poor infrastructure, and inadequate training continue to hinder the adoption of technology.
+The adoption of agricultural technologies encourages environmentally friendly farming practices among most users.

-Based on the results and findings of this study, the following recommendations are proposed for decision-making in Agro-business organisations, policy makers and all stakeholders in food production and security in Nigeria, thus:
+Based on the results and findings of this study, the following recommendations are proposed for decision-making in agro-business organizations, policy makers, and all stakeholders in food production and security in Nigeria:

-Promoting Technological Innovation: In recognition that digital tools remain underutilised, while input-based technologies are commonly adopted, it is recommended that organised Agri-based digital tools training programmes on seed tracker, semi-autotrophic hydroponics (SAH), biotechnology, etc., be occasionally conducted for committed farmers and entrepreneurs to improve their capacity and motivation, improve farming productivity, and impact on safety and food security in Nigeria.
-Therefore, the government needs to invest intensively in farming infrastructure to enable farmers and agribusiness owners to move beyond playing typical roles of producing on a small scale to mechanised or large-scale farming, thereby impacting food security in Nigeria.
+Promoting Technological Innovation: In recognition that digital tools remain underutilized, while input-based technologies are commonly adopted, it is recommended that organized Agri-based digital tools training programs on seed tracker, semi-autotrophic hydroponics (SAH), biotechnology, etc., be occasionally conducted for committed farmers and entrepreneurs to improve their capacity and motivation, improve farming productivity and impact on safety and food security in Nigeria.
+Therefore, the government must invest intensively in farming infrastructure to enable farmers and agribusiness owners to move beyond the typical roles of small-scale production to mechanized or large-scale farming, thereby impacting food security in Nigeria.

-Financial Support and Infrastructure Development: Government, financial institutions, and voluntary organisations must support small-scale/local farmers to secure funds and the necessary improvised equipment and technologies through low-interest loans and grants.
-This will address the major challenge of limited funding identified in this study.
+Financial Support and Infrastructure Development: Government, financial institutions, and voluntary organizations must support small-scale/local farmers to secure funds and the necessary improvised equipment and technologies through low-interest loans and grants.
+This study addresses the major challenge of limited funding identified in this study.

-Policy Implementation: Ensure policy continuity across political administrations by embedding key agricultural programs in medium- to long-term development frameworks.
-This aligns with findings which assert that the policies, laws, and regulations governing agricultural investment must be consistent and mutually supportive to attract foreign aid and technological investments.
+Policy implementation: Ensure policy continuity across political administrations by embedding key agricultural programs in medium- to long-term development frameworks.
+This aligns with the findings that the policies, laws, and regulations governing agricultural investment must be consistent and mutually supportive to attract foreign aid and technological investments.

-Strengthening Extension Services: Extension services, which play a critical role in educating farmers about the benefits of agricultural technologies, remain underdeveloped and require urgent improvement.
-Media, particularly radio, which reaches rural areas, should be leveraged to communicate with farmers in their native languages about the benefits and risks of agricultural technologies.
+Strengthening Extension Services: Extension services, which play a critical role in educating farmers about the benefits of agricultural technologies, remain underdeveloped and urgently require improvement.
+Media, particularly radio, which reaches rural areas, should be leveraged to communicate the benefits and risks of agricultural technologies with farmers in their native languages.